typisttech/wp-option-store/README.md

 ## The Goals, or What This Package Does?

+WordPress Option API only allows you `get_option` from database.
+This package is for those who not not accepting the status quo.

 ## Install

 Installation should be done via composer, details of how to install composer can be found at [https://getcomposer.org/](https://getcomposer.org/).